weiyuwu47-pixel/Proof-of-Concept-for-a-blockchain-based-agricultural-finance-guarantee-network-on-Injective-EVM/README.md

 The original version of this project is written in **Chinese**.

-The English version is translated with the assistance of ChatGPT and reviewed by the author.
+The English version is translated with the assistance of ChatGPT.

 If you can read Chinese, **please refer to the Chinese version first**.
 In case of any discrepancy between the two versions, **the Chinese version